bobafetthotmail/folder2ram/README.md

 debian package as I stay mostly in debian environments.

-for now I'm focusing on wheezy, will probably do a Jessie/systemd package in the future.

 READYNESS: Beta testing.

-DONE:
+DONE (newest first):

+-- now working with systemd

+-- major rework to clean up stuff, now there is only ONE initscript calling the main script

+-- added manual sync do disk

+-- fixed various bugs about initscripts and checks failing.

+-- fixed the folder2ram initscript template file with dos2unix (converted it to Unix) because it was giving weird nonsense syntax errors. and I'm on linux.
+Never wrote anything on Windows or DOS.

+-- write better readme and manual about what happens when folder2ram is run.

+-- the initscript template (the one that is used by the configuration script to make the initscripts)

+-- the configuration script (the one that gets user input and deploys/removes the initscripts, it's the factotum)

---implementing the script written by mcortese in 2010 in this webpage https://www.debian-administration.org/article/661/A_transient_/var/log webpage saved and available in docs folder much better and safer than fs2ram's own system, as it runs a bind mount before mounting the tmpfs.
+-- implementing the script written by mcortese in 2010 in this webpage https://www.debian-administration.org/article/661/A_transient_/var/log webpage saved and available in docs folder much better and safer than fs2ram's own system, as it runs a bind mount before mounting the tmpfs.
 Added check so that if it fails it will safely unmount stuff.
 Won't leave it borked.

---the configuration script (the one that gets user input and deploys/removes the initscripts, it's the factotum)

---the initscript template (the one that is used by the configuration script to make the initscripts)

---write better readme and manual about what happens when folder2ram is run.

---fixed the folder2ram initscript template file with dos2unix (converted it to Unix) because it was giving weird nonsense syntax errors. and I'm on linux.
-Never wrote anything on Windows or DOS.

---fixed various bugs about initscripts and checks failing.

--- added manual sync do disk

 TODO (additional features for the future, these wait until I'm sure the core is stable):